cRYP70n-13/cub3d/parser/Note.md

 ## Drawing the map

 - [x] draw our map directly from the File
-- [ ] Checking all the incomming errors !!
+- [x] Checking all the incomming errors !!
-- [ ] Then we can start raycasting

 ## Some of the best practices in memory allocation in C (Allocate a 2D Array)